 In this option, you can upload your logo.
 The logo will display over your main header image.
 Below that, you can set the width of your logo.

 Next, you can set your image title and tag line.
 If your logo delivers your website identity without having to set a title and title tag, you have an option to disable.

 At the bottom, you can upload a favicon for your site.
 The favicon is the image that sits in the browser tab.
 For a tutorial on how to can design a favicon for free, check out my ‘How to create a favicon in Canva‘ post.

 This section is for your menu.
 You have the option of setting your menu to the right, middle or left.
-This theme also has an option to create a mini-menu with its logo.
-There is a width setting for the mini-menu.
+This theme also has an option to create a mini-menu with a logo.
+There is a width setting option for the mini-menu.

 Under your header image, you can have a slider with featured images from selected blog posts.
 If you enable this feature but don’t have any featured images on your blog posts, the slider won’t work.

 If you have posts or categories you want to promote, you can use this option.
-This section will appear below the featured slider, it will display images and text to posts you set.
-These images will appear side by side.
+This section will appear below the featured slider, images appear side by side.